sakai135/wsl-vpnkit/README.md

 `wsl-vpnkit` requires that the WSL 2 distro be able to run Windows executables.
 This [`interop` setting](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#interop-settings) is enabled by default in WSL 2 and in the `wsl-vpnkit` distro.

-Security configurations on the Windows host may prevent executables from running.
+Security configurations on the Windows host may only permit running executables in certain directories.
 You can copy `wsl-gvproxy.exe` to an appropriate location and use the `GVPROXY_PATH` environment variable to specify the location.

 ```sh
 # enable [automount] in wsl.conf for wsl-vpnkit distro